impactorbitco/handbook-main/content/ims/policies/HR/Driving for Work Policy.md

 Personal vehicles must meet legal requirements, including having valid MOT certification (if applicable) and up-to-date tax and insurance.

-Green Orbit Digital will reimburse employees for reasonable fuel costs incurred while using their personal vehicles for work-related travel, based on company travel rates.
+Impact Orbit Creative Group will reimburse employees for reasonable fuel costs incurred while using their personal vehicles for work-related travel, based on company travel rates.

 1. Driver Eligibility and Medical Fitness